Health check your property investments with a FREE portfolio review and find out how much you could be saving!

 2. Auction Purchases

 Bridging finance is best known for auction purchases.
-When buying at auction, you need to finance the purchase extremely quickly, often in as little as 28 days, so accessing the funding fast is essential.
+When buying at property at auction, you need to finance the purchase extremely quickly.
+This can often be in as little as 28 days, so accessing the funding fast is essential.

 Standard buy to let mortgages are unsuitable here, so bridging finance is the ideal solution.
-Once the purchase is secured, landlords can exit onto a buy to let mortgage as long as the property is in a lettable condition and doesn’t require refurbishment.
+Once the purchase is complete, landlords can switch to a buy-to-let mortgage.
+This is possible if the property is in good condition and does not need repairs.

-If you are interested in purchasing at auction, it’s essential you speak to our mortgage experts first, who can help you explore the type of bridging rates you can access and how much you can borrow.
-This is the only way to ensure you make well-informed property investment decisions in the auction room, and it will prevent any delays with your application.
+If you are interested in purchasing at auction, it’s essential you speak to our mortgage experts first.
+We can help you explore the type of bridging rates you can access and check how much you can borrow.
+This is essential for making well-informed property investment decisions in the auction room, and will prevent delays with your application.

 I’d like to know more about auction finance >>